Food Science Technology

 Online Food Science Technology Programs

-In 2018-2019, 107 schools offered a food science tech program of some type.
+In the 2020-2021 academic year, 145 schools offered some type of food science technology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level | Colleges Offering Programs | Colleges Offering Online Classes |